 2. Get on Instagram

-“I’m all for DMing people on Instagram if you like their hair, and I've been able to recommend my own hairdresser this way so many times,” says Shannon Peter, Byrdie Deputy Editor.
+Much like a word-of-mouth recommendation, Instagram is now a hive of genuine hair inspiration, especially when you can easily track down who’s responsible for the cut, color, or coiffing.
+“I’m all for DMing people on Instagram if you like their hair, and I've been able to recommend my own hairdresser this way so many times,” says Shannon Peter, beauty director at Stylist Magazine.
 “Instagram is a great tool for searching, just put in 'London hair stylist' for example, and you can scroll through the accounts of salons in your area, or check if a particular hairdresser has the aesthetic that you're looking for.
 It's what I'd do to find a tattoo artist, so why not for hair?!”

 3. Use the Consultation

-Ward agrees, and suggests using the rather genius ‘blow-dry test’.
+Ward agrees, and suggests using the rather genius "blow-dry test."
 Here's how it works: “Always book in for a blow-dry at any new salon before you commit to a cut,” says Ward.
 "This is a great way to get a feel for the salon, and also establish a rapport with the hairdresser before allowing them anywhere near your hair with scissors!”

 Like most things in life these days, there’s an app for this exact dilemma—several in fact.
 Our favorites include StyleSeat, where you can search for salons in your area and read (often brutally honest) customer reviews before you book.
 If you have curly or textured hair, it’s worth keeping an eye on the website Swivel.
 The platform aims to make an easy job of finding natural hair experts in your area.